 You will LOVE not having to stand over your stove frantically thickening gravy before your meal...you know what I'm talking about? 😉

-Keto gravy will work for just about everyone.
-Because of the butter, it is not low fat and contains dairy - but it is low carb, keto, gluten-free, and sugar-free.
-Only 3 grams net carbs per 1/3 cup serving.
+This gravy is gluten free, low carb, sugar free, and Keto.
+It will work for just about everyone.
+Because of the butter, it is not low fat and contains dairy.
+It has only 3 grams net carbs per 1/3 cup serving.

-Here are the ingredients you will need to make this keto gravy recipe:
+Here are the ingredients you will need to make this gluten free gravy recipe:

 - Chicken Broth - bold dash with a space in between.
 Start instruction in lowercase not bolded like this example.